StockSharp/AlgoTrading/Designer/Gallery/Schemas/MA_ADX/README.md

 - **Long entry**: The close is above the EMA, DX is above the trend strength threshold and the position is flat.
 The order buys the base volume and opens a long.
 - **Short entry**: The close is below the EMA, DX is above the trend strength threshold and the position is flat.
 The order sells the base volume and opens a short.
 - **Exit**: A long is closed as soon as a candle closes below the EMA, a short as soon as a candle closes above it; the closing blocks take their volume from the open position.
-The original strategy has no stop loss or take profit, and its pause of a hundred candles after each trade is not reproduced here, so this diagram trades more often than the source.
+The diagram has no stop loss or take profit.

 ## Parameters